ka-de/cringe.live/content/docs/yiff_toolkit/The Shrunk LoRA Guide.md

 weight: 2
 bookFlatSection: false
 bookToC: true
+bookHidden: true
-title: "The Shrunk LoRA Guide"
+title: "(OLD) ~~The Shrunk LoRA Guide~~"
 ---

 <!--markdownlint-disable MD025 MD033 -->

-# The Shrunk LoRA Guide
+# (OLD) The Shrunk LoRA Guide

 ---

+## ⚠️ NOTE: This document has been deprecated

+The shrunk version of all my loras should be found now right under the original download links [here](http://localhost:1313/docs/yiff_toolkit/).

+## But Here it is Anyway

 [![The image is a humorous and imaginative scene depicting a man and a woman looking closely at a tiny wolf on a spoon.
 The man, wearing glasses and a sweatshirt with a large "T" on it, is holding a magnifying glass to better see the miniature wolf.
 The woman, peering closely beside him, also seems amazed and curious about the small wolf.
 The tiny wolf, adorned with a hotdog bun costume, adds a whimsical and playful element to the image.](https://huggingface.co/k4d3/yiff_toolkit/resolve/main/static/shrunk/honey-i-shrunk-the-hotdogwolf-small.png)](https://huggingface.co/k4d3/yiff_toolkit/resolve/main/static/shrunk/honey-i-shrunk-the-hotdogwolf.png)